 The core activities, articles of association, organization and strategy of the National Media and Infocommunications Authority

-NMHH’s key functions, remit, deed of foundation, rules for organisation and operation, strategy for the period 2014–2018, and its data protection and data security regulation.
+NMHH’s key functions, remit, deed of foundation, rules for organisation and operation, strategy for the period 2014–2018 and 2018-2022, and its data protection and data security regulation.